Amy-ZS/Computer-Graphic-Project/README.md

 ## Known Issues

 - Mesh render (F key) can be slow on laptops
-- Windows only – Mac/Linux may have GPU issues
+- Linux only – Mac/Windows may have GPU issues

 ---